ices-tools-prod/TAF/README.md

 Development
 -----------

-icesTAF is developed openly on [GitHub](https://github.com/ices-tools-prod/TAF).
+TAF is developed openly on [GitHub](https://github.com/ices-tools-prod/TAF).

 Feel free to open an